 1457 E. 3350 S., SLC, UT 84106

 If you’re a fan of good bread, look no further than Table X. The homemade bread is so popular at Table X that there’s an entire section on their website concerning making bread reservations before you show up for dinner, just to ensure you get a slice.

 For dinner, you’ll choose between a five-course and a seven-course tasting menu.
 These meals take you from house sourdough with cultured butter through a soup, a main course, eventually landing you with a scrumptious sweet.
 The olive oil cake with local blueberries is especially unusual and very worth a taste.

-If you want fine dining in Salt Lake, Table X is your spot.
+If you want fine dining, Table X is your spot.
 They’re also open for breakfast between 8 am and 3 pm Wednesday through Saturday if you just want bread and coffee.
 Check them out off of Highland Drive, across the street from The Home Depot.

 Bambara Salt Lake City

 202 South Main St., Salt Lake City, UT 84101

 Bambara is a place where the city’s pioneer past and food-pioneering present meet in unique architecture and unique dishes, landing it a spot on our list of the best restaurants.
 Nathan Powers, the head chef at Bambara, created an exhibition kitchen to bring the best of traditional American cuisine into the present with modern flavors and designs.